Includes cabbage flea beetle (Phyllotreta cruciferae)

 Management-chemical control: COMMERCIAL USE

-- malathion (Gowan Malathion 8) at 1 lb ai/a.
-PHI 7 days.
+- malathion (Malathion 8) at 1 lb ai/A. PHI 7 days.
 REI 12 hr.
 Retreatment interval 3 days.
 Limit 5 treatments.